rust-lang/rust-by-example/examples/README.md

 Be sure to have Rust [installed][install] and the [docs][std] at hand, and let's start!

-*Note*: Rust by Example follows the nightly builds until the beta or possibly the 1.0.0 final release.
-If you're following along on your computer, make sure to have the latest Rust installed.
+*Note*: Rust by Example uses the latest nightly build.
+If you're following along on your computer, make sure to have it installed.

 [rust]: http://www.rust-lang.org/
 [install]: http://www.rust-lang.org/install.html